rage/cyber-security-base-19/data/module-3/part-1/index.md

 - Each flaw has its own category.
 - The flaws are placed in the correct categories, especially insecure design is problematic and should be avoided.
 - There is a backend, and the flaws/fixes occur in the backend.
 Remember that the user can manipulate the frontend as much as possible.
+- The website makes (some) sense as a website: the website is not just a static collection of flaws, and the users can enter and store some information.

 Note that essay is not accepted immediately as it needs to be approved by the course staff.